Ambleside: University of Cumbria

 The Ambleside campus of the University of Cumbria, formerly St. Martin's College and Charlotte Mason College, is at the northern end of the town; courses held at the campus include Conservation, Forestry, and Outdoor Studies.

 On 1 December 2009, it was announced that the Ambleside campus would be 'mothballed' at the end of July 2010, and would no longer take new undergraduate students.
 The closure was in the face of fierce opposition from the Ambleside students, the townspeople, and support pledged from Tim Farron, MP for the campus and its students.

 In July 2011, the university announced a plan to reopen the campus and increase student numbers at the Ambleside campus beginning in 2014.
 In September 2014, the newly refurbished campus was reopened.

 Exploration youth group

 Brathay Exploration Group, a youth charity, mainly meets at associated Clappersgate.

 Waterhead locality

-Waterhead Pier at Waterhead, about one mile south of the town centre, is a boarding point for Windermere Lake Cruises on Windermere.
+Ambleside Pier at Waterhead, about one mile south of the town centre, is a boarding point for Windermere Lake Cruises on Windermere.
 Services run year-round connecting to Bowness-on-Windermere and Lakeside.
 Between March and October, a second service operates to the Brockhole Lake District Visitor Centre and Wray Castle.

 Waterhead has hotels, cafés, boat hire establishments and the YHA youth hostel.
 It is mostly green buffered from the town, including by copses of mature trees.

+Media

+Local news and television programmes are provided by BBC North West and ITV Border.
+Television signals are received from one of the two local relay TV transmitters (Windermere and Hawkshead).

+Local radio stations are BBC Radio Cumbria, Heart North West, Smooth Lake District, and Lake District Radio that broadcast online from its studios in Kendal.

+The town is served by the local newspapers, The Westmorland Gazette and North West Evening Mail.